Dynamic Zoom Simulations of structure formation beyond standard cosmology: Numerical methods and cosmological models

 For the sake of brevity, we only provided a somewhat general, albeit self-consistent, description of how the practical implementation of the DZS algorithm works and what are its user-defined parameters.
-While there are some technical differences between our implementations and the original Gadget3 one, most of the details extensively discussed in \cite{garaldi_dynamic_2020} remain basically unchanged.
+While there are some technical differences between our implementations and the original Gadget3 one (driven by the extension to multiple, different codes and cosmological models), most of the details extensively discussed in \cite{garaldi_dynamic_2020} remain essentially unchanged.
 Therefore, we refer the reader to that work for further details.